 - Low Income Refinance.
 If someone has had little or no income for an extended period of time it will be difficult to refinance, but it’s not impossible.
-Different lenders have different requirements, of course, but many lenders will work with someone if they can show that they have received support (spousal and child) for six months and will receive it for at least four years.
+Different lenders have different requirements, of course, but many lenders will work with someone if they can show that they have received support (spousal and child) for six months and will receive it for at least three more years at the level of support the lender is relying on.
 You should check with your lender for their specific requirements.
 Since different lenders may have different requirements you may consider checking with a few different lenders.

 - When to File.
 If you have a pending divorce case a lender may not want to work with you until the divorce is final.
 From the lender’s perspective they want to make sure they know how much support someone is paying or receiving, and they also want to know if someone else will have an ownership interest in the house after the divorce.
 One strategy that people will sometimes use is to complete the refinance before the divorce and then file the divorce once the refinance is complete.
 If you are planning on doing this it is important that you answer your lender’s questions honestly about your situation.
 For example, if they ask you if you are about to go through a divorce and you know you are, then you need to disclose that information.
 Another strategy is to wait until the divorce is complete before filing for the refinance so you can provide the judgment to the lender immediately.